RespiraWorks/Ventilator/ventilator-build/alpha-build-instructions/pizza-test-lung/README.md

-# Pizza build: Test Lung Sub-Assembly
+# Pizza Build: Test Lung Sub-Assembly

 True test lungs are expensive and hard to come by, so we must do with what's available.

 This page explains how to adapt off-the-shelf parts into a basic test lung for our ventilator prototype.

+Note: You can optionally add-on to this simple test lung to make a reduced-compliance test lung; [instructions for that are here](../pizza-compliance-test-lung).

 ## Parts List (BOM)